 Basis of Presentation - The Company is considered to be in the development stage as its primary activities since incorporation have been establishing its facilities, recruiting personnel, conducting research and development, business development, business and financial planning, and raising capital.
-Since its inception through June 30, 2010 the Company has reported accumulated net losses of \$1.7 billion and cumulative negative cash flow from operations of \$1.3 billion.
+Since its inception through September 30, 2010, the Company has reported accumulated net losses of \$1.7 billion and cumulative negative cash flow from operations of \$1.3 billion.
 It is costly to develop therapeutic products and conduct clinical trials for these products.
-At June 30, 2010 the Company's capital resources consisted of cash, cash equivalents, and marketable securities of \$30.8 million (including a \$2.0 million certificate of deposit held as collateral for foreign exchange hedging instruments) and \$108.0 million of available borrowings under the loan agreement with an entity controlled by the Company's principal stockholder (see Note 12).
-Based upon the Company's current expectations, management believes the Company's existing capital resources will enable it to continue planned operations through the first quarter of 2011.
+At September 30, 2010 the Company's capital resources consisted of cash, cash equivalents, and marketable securities of \$98.0 million and \$98.0 million of available borrowings under the loan agreement with The Mann Group LLC ("The Mann Group"), an entity controlled by the Company's principal stockholder (see Note 12 - Related-party arrangements, of the Notes to the accompanying financial statements).
+On August 18, 2010, the Company completed a Rule 144A offering of \$100.0 million aggregate principal amount of 5.75% Senior Convertible Notes due 2015 resulting in net proceeds of approximately \$95.8 million.
+Based upon the Company's current expectations, management believes the Company's existing capital resources, excluding any potential proceeds to the Company from its common stock purchase agreement with Seaside 88, LP (see Note 9 - Common and preferred stock, of the Notes to the accompanying financial statements), will enable it to continue planned operations into the third quarter of 2011.
 However, the Company cannot provide assurances that its plans will not change or that changed circumstances will not result in the depletion of its capital resources more rapidly than it currently anticipates.
-On April 30, 2010, the Company filed a shelf registration statement with the SEC providing for the sale of up to \$200 million of equity and debt securities from time to time in one or more transactions.
-This registration statement was declared effective by the SEC on May 11, 2010.
-The shelf registration is intended to provide the Company with the flexibility to take advantage of potential financing opportunities when and if deemed appropriate by management of the Company.
-If the Company is not successful in raising additional capital through equity or debt financing or entering a business collaboration, the Company may be required to reduce expenses through the delay, reduction or cur
+If the Company is not successful in raising additional capital through equity or debt financing or entering a business collaboration, the Company may be required to reduce expenses through the delay, reduction or curtailment of its projects, including AFRE

 Fair Value of Financial Instruments - The carrying amounts of financial instruments, which include cash equivalents, marketable securities and accounts payable, approximate their fair values due to their relatively short maturities.
-The fair value of the note payable to an entity controlled by the Company's principal shareholder cannot be reasonably estimated as the Company would not be able to obtain a similar credit arrangement in the current economic environment.
-The senior convertible notes had a carrying value of \$113.0 million and \$112.8 million as of June 30, 2010 and December 31, 2009, respectively.
-The senior convertible notes had an estimated fair value of \$67.3 million as of June 30, 2010, calculated based on quoted prices in an inactive market (Level 2 in the fair value hierarchy) and an estimated fair value of \$80.3 million as of December 31, 2009, calculated based on quoted prices in an active market (Level 1 in the fair value hierarchy).
-The Company had a transfer of \$67.3 million from Level 1 to Level 2 in the fair value hierarchy as its senior convertible notes were previously being valued based on quoted prices in an active market.
+The fair value of the note payable to The Mann Group cannot be reasonably estimated as the Company would not be able to obtain a similar credit arrangement in the current economic environment.
+The senior convertible notes due 2013 had a carrying value of \$113.2 million and \$112.8 million as of September 30, 2010 and December 31, 2009, respectively.
+The senior convertible notes due 2013 had an estimated fair value of \$77.6 million as of September 30, 2010, calculated based on quoted prices in an inactive market and an estimated fair value of \$80.3 million as of December 31, 2009, calculated based on quoted prices in an active market.
+The senior convertible notes due 2015 had a carrying value of \$95.9 million as of September 30, 2010 The senior convertible notes due 2015 had an estimated fair value of \$98.6 million as of September 30, 2010, calculated based on quoted prices in an inactive market.
 The fair value of foreign exchange hedging contracts equals the carrying value at each balance sheet date.
 The fair value of these contracts are determined using methodologies based on market observable inputs (Level 2 in the fair value hierarchy), including foreign currency spot rates.
-The Company recorded an unrealized loss on the foreign exchange hedging contracts of \$1.8 million at June 30, 2010 and \$0.3 million at December 31, 2009.
+The Company recorded an unrealized loss on the foreign exchange hedging contracts of \$0.3 million at September 30, 2010 and \$0.3 million at December 31, 2009.